-- The Cellissimo Festival, organised by Music for Galway, is an international event with sustainability as a core value.
+The Cellissimo Festival, organised by Music for Galway, is an international event with sustainability as a core value.
 It focuses on promoting eco-friendly practices for both attendees and performers.
-For example, the festival encourages sustainable travel options by partnering with Irish Ferries and Irish Rail, suggesting train travel over flights wherever feasible to minimize carbon footprints.
-The program, rich in classical cello performances, also includes themes of climate, migration, and empathy through art.
-The festival only runs once every three years, making its sustainable practices part of a long-term commitment to reduce environmental impact while celebrating classical music in an innovative format. - A lot of institutions with adapted hours (result from the survey): This environmental step is already implemented in 44% of the institutions, whilst 59% of the respondents would suggest doing so (group example) - in 2021 Universität der Künste Berlin introduced a "chart" of self-commitment not to fly distances less than 1000 km or less than 12 hours travel time, - Uniarts Helsinki's internal sustainability fund operates within the principles of sustainable travel and university environmental programme.
-It involves the charging of an extra fee for each flight taken and providing of financial support for land-based travel.
-In addition, Uniarts is committed to restricting domestic flights.
+The festival encourages sustainable travel options by partnering with Irish Ferries and Irish Rail, suggesting train travel over flights wherever feasible to minimise the carbon footprint.
+The programme, rich in classical cello performances, also includes themes of climate, migration, and empathy through art.
+The festival only runs once every three years, making its sustainable practices part of a long-term commitment to reduce environmental impact celebrating classical music in an innovative format.

+In 2021 Universität der Künste Berlin introduced a "chart" of self-commitment not to fly distances less than 1000 km or less than 12 hours travel time,